 Silver Strand State Beach is located on the strip of sand that separates San Diego Bay from the Pacific Ocean.
-Silver Strand is San Diego’s’ most popular place for beach camping.
+Silver Strand is San Diego’s most popular place for beach camping.
 Silver Strand gives you the feeling of a remote location while being only a few miles away from the city.
-A tunnel connects from the Pacific Ocean to San Diego Bay side of the park.

 Silver Strand has beaches on both the Pacific Ocean and San Diego Bay.
-Combined with the area’s mild climate, the beaches make Silver Strand one of the San Diego’s best beach camping destinations.
+A tunnel connects from the Pacific Ocean to the San Diego Bay side of the park.
+Combined with the area’s mild climate, the beaches make Silver Strand one of San Diego’s best beach camping destinations.

-Weather at Silver Strand is usually warm and dry during the summer and cool and wet winter.
+The weather at Silver Strand is usually warm and dry during the summer and cool and wet winter.
 Summer fog burns off by noon most days.
 Extremes of heat or cold are rare, with average maximum temperatures ranging from near 65 degrees in January to nearly 78 degrees in August.

 Silver Strand State Beach Strand State Beach 5000 Hwy.
-75 Coronado, CA 92118
+75 Coronado, California.